Bagatelles, Book I

 10 Theme & variations

-This may sound madness when one has passed the age of sixty; but there is method in it.
+In 2008 I began a series of pieces with the non-specific title Bagatelle, which could reflect my current interests rather like a musical diary.
+Never one to do things by halves, I decided to write one hundred of these over the next ten years.
+This may sound like madness; but there is method in it.
 For the last few years I have been building my music from eight-note modes.
 These use four notes from each of the two hexachords (six semitones) which make up the octave.
-I will not bore the listener with details; enough to say that this helps me create the sort of audible identity which one associates with tonal music, without the danger of the déjà entendu - or the banal - which is inescapable when one uses a language so overloaded with historical baggage.
+This helps create the sort of audible identity which comes easily with tonal music - but without the danger of the déjà entendu or cliché which is inescapable when using a language so overloaded with baggage.
 As it happens, there are a hundred different modes of this type.

-Wasserklang is a piece about the sounds of water.
+In Aerobic invention (no. 1) a two-part contrapuntal opening is followed by a decorated chorale; then the opening material returns in canon and turns into a fugue, which fades away after the subject has been stretched out into a series of trills; finally, the material is verticalised as a series of chunky chords in an aerobic coda.
+Free and easy (no. 2) is a simple little piece.
+A lilting phrase is passed through a modal prism which alters the intervals in an unpredictable way.
+The supporting harmony shifts correspondingly, and there is no other attempt at variety: once the melody has rung the modal changes and returned to its starting-point, the piece ends.
+Sweet and sour (no. 3) takes its name from its contrasted character.
+This is a deceptively hard piece: it denies the pianist use of the pedal, forcing them to create hand legato for the left-hand melody which takes up the first part.
+In the second part, the left hand sounds the notes of the mode like bells in the centre register, while the right hand cuts out a series of staccato chords all over the keyboard.
+The piece ends with a reprise of the opening, but with the notes exchanged between the two strands of music.
+Wasserklang (no. 4) is a piece about the sounds of water.
 At the beginning, the piano is on the surface, with light reflected on tiny ripples; then it plunges to the bottom, and explores the transparency and shifting light of the underwater world.
 A two-note theme emerges, and the music bursts briefly out into the air; then dives down again, using the sustaining pedal to create confusion and strange resonances.
-This is interrupted by a short silence, after which a passage of rapid repeated notes leads to the main climax, which mimics the splashing of waves.
+After a short silence, a passage of rapid repeated notes leads to the main climax, which mimics the splashing of waves.
 This ends in a passage of double trills which fades to a quiet, high chord.
-There follows a virtuosic coda marked schimmernd und glitzernd which begins very quietly, but slowly grows to a climax of rhythmically uneven chords (like huge waves crashing on the shore).
+The virtuosic coda, marked schimmernd und glitzernd, begins very quietly, but grows to a climax of rhythmically uneven chords. like huge waves crashing on the shore.
 The piece ends with a quiet upward legato phrase, like drops of silvery water tossed into the air.
+Gradus ad nauseam (no. 5) begins as a protest against the tyranny of practising scales, then falls apart, morphing into a drowsy waltz which (whilst musically unrelated) feels close to Gershwin's Summertime, being underpinned by a series of four simple chords almost throughout.

 Giles Swayne